-4) Anything to Prevent Falls – There are many things that should be done to fall proof a home.
+5) Anything to Prevent Falls – There are many things that should be done to fall proof a home.
 This is true for any elderly person, whether they are living with someone or alone but it’s especially important if they are living alone.

-5) Making Showers Safer – The majority of falls for seniors occur in the bathroom – so let’s make it as safe as possible.
+6) Making Showers Safer – The majority of falls for seniors occur in the bathroom – so let’s make it as safe as possible.

 A safe shower for seniors includes – an organizer to decrease clutter, non-slip floors and mats, grab bars, a hand held shower head, a shower chair or bench and user friendly faucet levers.
 Walk in showers and portable showers are recommended.

-For recommendations on products and more, read our articles on 10 Amazing Tips On Creating Safe Showers For Seniors and How To Make The Bathroom Safe For Your Elderly Parents.
+For recommendations on products and more, read our articles on 13 Amazing Tips On Creating Safe Showers For Seniors and How To Make The Bathroom Safe For Your Elderly Parents.

-6) Kitchen Gadgets – Many seniors find cooking difficult because of things like difficulties in opening cans or jars, trouble lifting heavy pans or pots, etc.
+7) Kitchen Gadgets – Many seniors find cooking difficult because of things like difficulties in opening cans or jars, trouble lifting heavy pans or pots, etc.

-For a list of some of these products, check out our article on 11 Most Helpful Kitchen Products For Senior Citizens (Under $50).
+For a list of some of these products, check out our article on 13 Most Helpful Kitchen Products For Senior Citizens (Under $50).

-7) Medication Management App – The MyMeds Medication Management App is a great way to help seniors remember to take their medications.
+8) Medication Management App – The MyMeds Medication Management App is a great way to help seniors remember to take their medications.
 The app is free and will work on a desktop computer, or on iPhones and Android phones, and also on tablets like the iPad.